SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 > If planning everyone’s turn order isn’t fun for your group, you can leave it to the dice instead.
 At the start of combat, have each hero, enemy, and group of enemies make an Agility test, then record the results.
 When it’s time for someone on the heroes’ side to act, the hero with the highest result goes first.
 On the next hero turn, the hero with the second-highest result takes their turn, and so on.
 The Director-controlled creatures act the same way.
 Creatures on the same side should reroll tied Agility tests to determine who among the tied creatures acts before the others.
 >
 > At the Director’s discretion, a hero can swap their turn in the initiative order with another willing hero at the start of a new round of combat.
-This allows certain abilities that interact with the core initiative system, such as the [[Shadow|shadow]]’s **Hesitation is Weakness** ability, to better work with this alternative system.
+This allows certain abilities that interact with the core initiative system, such as the shadow’s **Hesitation is Weakness** ability, to better work with this alternative system.

 ##### ENEMIES ACT IN GROUPS